 Education records may be maintained in many ways.
 Some examples are:

-- Handwritten:
+- Handwritten

-- Print:
+- Print

-- Computer;
+- Computer

-- · Video or audio tape; or
+- Video or audio tape

-- · Film, microfilm or microfiche.
+- Film, microfilm, or microfiche

 Student records are confidential, meaning they are private.
-The school district or agency must protect the privacy of your child's records when it collects, stores, releases or destroys them.
+The educational agency must protect the privacy of your child's records when it collects, stores, releases or destroys them.